Veterinary Emergency and Referral Center (VERC)

 What should I watch for after a blood donation?

-Mild side effects may include:
+Normal mild side effects may include:

 Sleepiness or lethargy

-Bruising at the draw site
+A small amount of bruising at the draw site

-Soft stool or mild nausea
+Soft stool

 Most pets are back to normal by the next morning.
-Call us or visit the ER for anything unusual.

 Will it affect my pet’s activity level after?